-Now that you have some attorney options, it’s best to get started with attorney interviews, here are a few questions to ask the attorney during your initial consultation or phone call:
+Now that you are narrowing in on some options, it’s best to get started with attorney interviews.
+Here are a few questions to ask the attorney during your initial consultation or phone call:

-2. How long have you been in practice?
+2. How long have you been practicing immigration law?

-4. Have you ever been the subject of a disciplinary action?
+4. Have you ever been the subject of disciplinary action?

 5. What are your fees?
 What services are included?
 How do you expect to be paid (lump sum, installments, etc.)?
 Are your fees or fee structure negotiable?

 6. What is your caseload currently like?
 Do you have the time to commit to my case?

 7. How will you communicate with me regarding my case, and how often will I hear from you?